spintheweb/framework/deployments/docs/SERVER.md

-# Webspinner Type C Release: Self-Extracting Installer
+# Webspinner Server Release: Self-Extracting Installer

 ## Overview

-Type C releases provide a **self-extracting bash installer** that bundles the complete Webspinner runtime with an interactive configuration wizard.
+Server releases provide a **self-extracting bash installer** that bundles the complete Webspinner runtime with an interactive configuration wizard.
 This is the recommended deployment method for production Linux servers.

+**Default Configuration**: The installer defaults to `labs.spintheweb.org` but can be customized for any domain during installation.

 ## What's Included

-The Type C installer includes:
+The server installer includes:
 - Complete Webspinner runtime (all TypeScript sources)
+- System webbaselets (`stwStudio.wbdl`, `stwCommon.wbdl`)
-- Default `.env` configuration (from `.env.example` with safe defaults)
+- Default `.env` configuration (from `.env.example`)
-- Interactive configuration wizard (can customize the `.env`)
+- Interactive configuration wizard (defaults to labs.spintheweb.org)
 - Automatic `.env` generation/customization
 - Optional systemd service setup
 - Dependency validation
 - Default data file initialization

+**Note:** System webbaselets (`stwStudio.wbdl` and `stwCommon.wbdl`) are centrally managed and will be updated during upgrades.
+Custom webbaselets stored in `public/.data/` are always preserved.
+These system webbaselets could also be served from a CDN for instant updates across all portals.

 ## System Requirements